mahmed0715/yeamazing-team-app/README.md

 ## 🚀 Features

 - 🔐 **Role-Based Access Control**
+- Admin will have an extra menu item in sidebar for user management, no other user can access that, URL : `/admin/users`

   - Supports `Admin`, `Manager`, and `Member` roles
   - Admins can assign and manage user roles